Dutch Furry’s Cooling Vest Proves Popular With Soldiers & Fursuit Cosplayers

 The Navy didn’t respond to The Daily Beast about use of the vest, but an Army spokesperson explained that soldiers were known to buy cooling vests “in an individual capacity.”

-Langedijk said he first noticed that the military was using phase-change cooling vests” on a CNN segment back in 2012 but questioned the viability of the required portable power source, which was heavy and bulky.
+Langedijk said he first noticed that the military was using “phase-change cooling vests” on a CNN segment back in 2012 but questioned the viability of the required portable power source, which was heavy and bulky.

 The Dutch inventor, who participates in cosplay and works as a videographer, worked to create a slimmer-fitting vest for someone on the go (the miliary used them mostly while seated in tanks) as the vest used by soldiers wouldn’t work under costumes.